-GIS 200: Interpreting and Creating GIS Maps Credits: 3
+GIS 200: Interpreting and Creating GIS Maps

-Prereq: "C" or higher or concurrent enrollment in GIS 189.

-Semester Offered: Fall, Spring Description: This course introduces advanced geospatial analysis techniques, including Global Positioning Systems (GPS), GIS database and overlay creation, data classification, location analysis, distribution and density, geovisualization techniques, and map interpretation through the use and application of GIS.
+Credits: 3 Lecture Hours: 3 Prereg: "C" or higher or concurrent enrollment in GIS 189.
+Semester Offered: Fall, Spring Description: This course introduces advanced geospatial analysis techniques, including Global Positioning Systems (GPS), GIS database and overlav creation. data classification, location analysis, distribution and density, geovisualization techniques, and map interpretation through the use and application of GIS.
 This course will combine an overview of general principles of GIS and practical experience in the analytical use of spatial information.
 Students will gain greater in-depth knowledge of geospatial analysis and examine the social context of mapping and knowledge production, examine the diverse range of GIS applications, and complete a final project with a practical component involving the use of a geospatial analysis software package.
 Special emphasis and concentration will focus on sustainability, considering the current and future use and protection of resources in light of land management.

-GIS 205: GIS Database Design and Programming

-Credits: 3 Prereq: "C" or higher in GIS 189 and GIS 200.
-Coreq: GIS 205L

-Semester Offered: Fall, Spring Description: This course will cover advanced compilation, database design, and production of maps, including the use of GPS, GIS, data export-to-CAD, research, presentations, and illustration using ArcGIS mapping software.
+GIS 205: GIS Database Design and Programming Credits: 3 Lecture Hours: 3 Prereq: "C" or higher in GIS 189 and GIS 200.
+Coreq: GIS 205L Semester Offered: Fall, Spring Description: This course will cover advanced compilation. database design, and production of maps, including the use of GPS, GIS, data export-to-CAD, research, presentations, and illustration using ArcGIS mapping software.
 Special emphasis and concentration will focus on sustainability, considering the current and future use and protection of resources in light of land management.
 Class includes a required Lab.

-GIS 205L: GIS Database Design and Programming Laboratory Credits: 1
+GIS 205L: GIS Database Design and Programming Laboratory

-Prereq: "C" or higher in GIS 189 and GIS 200.

-Coreq: GIS 205

-Semester Offered: Fall, Spring Description: This course will cover the technical exercises of advanced compilation, design, and production of maps, including the use of GPS, GIS, research, presentations, and illustration using mapping software.
+Credits: 1 Lab Hours: 3 Prereq: "C" or higher in GIS 189 and GIS 200.
+Coreg: GIS 205 Semester Offered: Fall, Spring Description: This course will cover the technical exercises of advanced compilation, design, and production of maps, including the use of GPS, GIS, research, presentations, and illustration using mapping software.
 Special emphasis and concentration will focus on sustainability, considering the current and future use and protection of resources in light of land management.

-GIS 213: Advanced Geospatial Techniques Credits: 3

-Prereq: "C" or higher in GIS 205 and GIS 205L.
+GIS 213: Advanced Geospatial Techniques Credits: 3 Lecture Hours: 3 Prerea: "C" or higher in GIS 205 and GIS 205L.
 Semester Offered: Fall, Spring Description: This course covers the applications of advanced GIS technologies to various problems or issues in the social, natural, and environmental sciences.
 Remote sensing techniques, radar, and satellite imagery map design will be introduced along with an overview of current advances in geospatial technology, including 3D mapping, online, and cloud mapping.

-GIS 214: Practicum in GIS Credits: 3
+GIS 214: Practicum in GIS

-Prereq: "C" or higher in GIS 205 and GIS 205L.
+Credits: 3 Lecture Hours: 3 Prereq: "C" or higher in GIS 205 and GIS 205L.
+Comments: May be repeated for a maximum of 6 credits.
 Semester Offered: Fall, Spring Description: This course is a practicum that will assist students entering the GIS job market through internship opportunities in applied geography under professional and faculty supervision.
 Field placement is integrated with academic study.